2279296959/PengxinZeng.github.io/_pages/about.md

 Hi!
 My name is Pengxin Zeng (曾鹏鑫).
 I’m a graduate student from the College of Computer Science, Sichuan Univerisity, China.
 Currently, I’m a student of Professor Xi Peng [[website](http://pengxi.me/)].

-My major interests include 3D Vision and Multi-modal Learning for autonomous driving.
+My major interests include 3D Vision and Multi-modal Learning for Safe Autonomous Driving.